benipeled/scylla/docs/dev/testing.md

     $ ./test.py suitename/testname

-Build artefacts, such as test output and harness output is stored in `./testlog`.
+Build artifacts, such as test output and harness output is stored in `./testlog`.
 Scylla data files are stored in `/tmp`.

 ## How it works